FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

    S_f = S_y + S_v + S_{td}

-where the total friction slope S\ :sub:`f` is the sum of the yield slope S\ :sub:`y`, the viscous slope S\ :sub:`v`, and the turbulentdispersive slope
+where the total friction slope S\ :sub:`f` is the sum of the yield slope S\ :sub:`y`, the viscous slope S\ :sub:`v`, and the turbulent-dispersive slope
 S\ :sub:`td`.
 The viscous and turbulent-dispersive slope terms are written in terms of depth- averaged velocity V.
 The viscous slope can be written as: